-In practice, the Office of Graduate Studies requires official transcripts from all postsecondary institutions of higher learning from which nine or more credits have been attempted.
+\In practice, the Office of Graduate Studies requires official transcripts from all postsecondary institutions of higher learning from which nine or more credits have been attempted.
 Study abroad transcripts are not required if a student attended an international University for one or fewer semesters.
 The University of Wisconsin-Green Bay retains the right to request additional official transcripts from all/or additional postsecondary institutions of higher learning attended by an applicant.
 Common examples include, but are not limited to, situations regarding verification of the completion of program pre-requisites, or situations in which a student's GPA is near or below the required 3.0 standard for admission.
 Official transcripts are always required for the transferring of graduate credits.
+Official transcripts must be sent directly from the institution to UW-Green Bay.
+Uploaded transcripts from students may not be accepted.